-WAAVP2019 ► 27th Conference of the World Association for the Advancements of Veterinary Parasitology 64th American Association of Veterinary Parasitologists Annual Meeting 63rd Annual Livestock Insect Workers Conference
+Joint meeting with the 64th American Association of Veterinary Parasitologists Annual Meeting & the 63rd Annual Livestock Insect Workers Conference

 Conclusion: The pharmacokinetic results reported here confirm that LVM is excreted by milk in lactating dairy goats.
 The residual concentrations in milk ( $0.05 \ \mu g/ml$ ) detected up to 12 h, should be considered before issuing any recommendation on the manufacturing of milk from dairy goats under antiparasitic treatment with LVM.